 Skills and Salary: Nowadays, most graphic designers need to have skills that go beyond a sketchpad and a pencil; proficiency in Adobe Photoshop, Illustrator, and InDesign is essential to working in both online and offline graphic design, and generally, a bachelor’s degree in graphic design or a similar course of study is required.
 The median national income for a graphic designer is $42,000, according to Glassdoor.com, with starting designer salaries in the low 30s, and high-end designer salaries bringing in $65,000.
 Graphic designers can work on design of print materials (packaging, brochures, magazines, etc.) or the design of web pages and apps.
 Need to know more about these programs?
-Check out this online Photoshop, Illustrator, and InDesign overview workshop.
+Check out our upcoming design workshops.

 Visual and graphic design are very closely linked and the two terms are often used interchangeably.
 You may come across job advertisements and degree programs described as visual/graphic design.
 Sometimes visual design is referred to as visual communications, and this terminology may help give you a sense of difference between the two roles and their overall concepts—where a graphic designer uses design elements like typefaces, hierarchy, color, images, and placement to create a perfect product, a company hiring a visual designer may be interested in a candidate with an ability to come up with a holistic aesthetic that travels across all platforms.
 Think of graphic designers as communicating information, and visual designers as being focused on the look and feel of the product and brand.
 Visual designers may also be involved in conversations about what the site or product provides and the goals of selected projects.